 - Healthy Ingredients: Made with fresh tomatoes, jalapeños, and onions.

 - Quick and Easy: Ready in just 30 minutes.
+Have you tried our Chipotle Corn Salsa Copycat Recipe?
+It can be made in under 30 minutes, too!

 - Versatile: Perfect for dipping, topping, or as a side dish.

-Fire Roasted Salsa Ingredients
+Fire Roasted Salsa Recipe Ingredients

 - Roma Tomatoes: Fresh and ripe, these tomatoes form the base of our salsa.